-Nature recovery actions within the CNCR were moved across to the Council's Ecological Vision and Action Plan but progress on this area is included in this report for the purpose of the update.
+Nature recovery actions within the CNCR were moved across to the Council's Ecological Vision and Action Plan but progress on this area is included in this annual report.

-4.5 Delivery of the CNCR Plan is split into 4 timescales: 'immediate' year one actions, short term year two and three actions, medium term year four to six actions and long-term year seven to ten actions.
+Delivery of the CNCR Plan is split into 4 timescales: 'immediate' year one actions, short term year two and three actions, medium term year four to six actions and long-term year seven to ten actions.

 Immediate actions were identified as those that could be carried out either in whole or may commence within 12 months of the plan's approval by Council.
 Short term actions are those that were expected to be carried out either in whole or commence within years 2-3 of the plan.
+This report concentrates on the Immediate and Short-Term actions only.